 The BAM program offers currently enrolled CU Boulder undergraduate students the opportunity to receive both bachelor’s and master’s degrees in a shorter period of time.
 Students receive the bachelor’s degree first, but begin taking graduate coursework as undergraduates, typically in their senior year.
 Because some courses are allowed to double-count for both the bachelor’s and the master’s degrees, students receive a master’s degree in less time and at a lower cost than if they were to enroll in a stand-alone master’s degree program after completion of their BS.
 In addition, staying at CU Boulder to pursue a BAM program enables a student to continue working with their established faculty mentors.

-To find out if the BAM degree is a good fit for you, please visit the Mechanical Engineering BAM admissions webpage.
+To learn about BAM degree eligibility and application requirements, please visit the Mechanical Engineering BAM admissions webpage.

 How the Program Works